mxagar/flask_guide/flask_guide.md

 ### `url_for()`

-Instead of using hard-coded HTML filepaths we can use `url_for()` in a Jinja command: we enter the page function name and the associated HTML file path is returned.
+Instead of using hard-coded HTML filepaths we can use `url_for()` in a Jinja command: we enter the page or view function name and the associated HTML file path is returned.

 For instance, if we have this python app: